The Institute for Sustainability and Innovation in Structural Engineering

 In 2025, ISISE was evaluated by FCT – the Portuguese Foundation for Science and Technology and graded EXCELLENT.

-The conference brought together researchers and practitioners from around the world to discuss the latest advances in 𝐬𝐭𝐫𝐮𝐜𝐭𝐮𝐫𝐚𝐥 𝐟𝐢𝐫𝐞 𝐞𝐧𝐠𝐢𝐧𝐞𝐞𝐫𝐢𝐧𝐠, providing an excellent opportunity to present research developed at ISISE, exchange ideas with leading experts, and strengthen international collaborations within the field.
+🌍 The conference brought together leading researchers, engineers, and industry professionals from across the 𝗴𝗹𝗮𝘀𝘀 𝗶𝗻𝗱𝘂𝘀𝘁𝗿𝘆 providing valuable insights into emerging trends and future research directions in 𝗴𝗹𝗮𝘀𝘀 𝗲𝗻𝗴𝗶𝗻𝗲𝗲𝗿𝗶𝗻𝗴.
+It also offered an excellent platform to present 𝗿𝗲𝘀𝗲𝗮𝗿𝗰𝗵 𝗱𝗲𝘃𝗲𝗹𝗼𝗽𝗲𝗱 𝗮𝘁 𝗜𝗦𝗜𝗦𝗘, exchange ideas with international experts, engage with the wider glass community, and strengthen collaborations within the field.

-📄 The conference proceedings are available here: buff.ly/tlZGSvI
+📄 The conference proceedings are available here: lnkd.in/eEftHZiT

-#ISISE #SMCT #EE #Dec #ucoimbra #fctuc #sif2026 #StructuralFireEngineering #firesafety #SteelStructures
+#ISISE #SMCT #dad #Dec #ucoimbra #fctuc #cgc10 #structuralglass #GlassEngineering #research

 ...
 See MoreSee Less